 The arts celebrate creations of the heart, and offer multiple perspectives on the world.
 We believe the arts are a crucial component to education and that students’ lives are enhanced through the arts: music, visual arts, food, design, performing arts and more.
 Participating in fine arts contributes to higher academic achievement, civic engagement and socio-emotional growth.
 It can also improve motivation, concentration and confidence.

-Our country and our communities are more diverse than ever before, and it is one of our greatest strengths—our rich diversity will provide our young people with the skills needed to successfully navigate through an increasingly connected global society.
+Our country and our communities are more diverse than ever before, and it is one of our greatest strengths.
+Our rich diversity will provide our young people with the skills needed to successfully navigate through an increasingly connected global society.
 Becoming proficient in a second, third or even fourth language is a valued skill in the workplace and in life.
-Further, language education provides a deeper understanding of cultures from the lens of one of their most important human aspects—communication.
+Further, language education provides a deeper understanding of cultures from the lens of one of their most important human aspects: communication.

 We are proud to offer a pre-K through high school dual language immersion program, where students bring their first language assets and learn a second language from and with each other.
 In addition, we offer Spanish, French and German language and culture instruction, and we embrace all of the languages that make us #OneRichfield.

 We offer students the opportunity to learn a global language beginning in middle school.
 At Richfield Middle School, a student can even earn high school credit while still in eighth grade.
 At Richfield High School, three global languages are offered, with all three (French, German and Spanish) offering college credit at the highest levels.
-Most colleges and universities require at least two years of high school global language credit, and our students are well prepared to meet this prerequisite by the time they graduate from Richfield High School.
+Most colleges and universities require at least two years of high school global language credit.
+Our students are well prepared to meet this prerequisite by the time they graduate from Richfield High School.

 We are committed to the priceless values of bilingualism and biliteracy.